Sauharda1184/Data-Structures-and-Algorithms-in-C-/README.md

 # Data-Structures-and-Algorithms-in-C-
-An Implementation of Data Sturctures in C++
+An Implementation of Data Structures in C++